Relativity in brief... or in detail..

 Let's forget about light!A reader posed this question: "But what if Eric decides not to use flash bulbs and light?
 What if he mechanically closes the doors using long, rigid rods, one connected to each door?
 He pulls simultaneously on each rod and, he reasons, the doors will close simultaneously.
 Simultaneously for everyone!"

 The problem lies in the word "rigid".
 When he pulls on the end of a rod, the other end does not move instantaneously.
 It takes a finite time for a mechanical pulse to travel along a solid (and in fact the mechanism involves electromagnetic interactions among atoms, so it cannot be faster than light and in practice is vastly less).
-The speed of such a wave is not infinite.
+The speed of such a wave is not infinite (just a few km/s if the rods are steel).
 So there is no such thing as an infinitely rigid rod.
 Eric would see a mechanical wave travel along each rod at the same speed.
 But Emma would see the waves to have different speeds, so the two events would not be simultaneous.

 So, who is right?
 From Eric's point of view, he is: the pole's two ends were simultaneously (in his frame) inside the barn.
 From Emma's point of view, she is: the pole's two ends were never (in her frame) simultaneously inside the barn: the pole is longer than the barn.
 Both are right — according to their own point of view.
 And in relativity, there is no absolute point of view.